rtmigo/markov_walk/README.md

 We know which car the drunkard is in now.
 The questions are:

-- What is the probability that he will be thrown out by the ticket collector standing at the beginning of the train, and not at the end?
+- What is the likelihood that he will be thrown out by the ticket collector standing at the beginning of the train, and not at the end?

 - What is the likelihood that he will at least visit his car before being kicked out?